paolokazemi/Measuring-GDPR-Compliance/README.md

 - The privacy policy wording is taken from [Measuring the GDPR’s Impact on Web Privacy](https://github.com/RUB-SysSec/we-value-your-privacy) \[4\]

 ### Installation
 [Google Chrome](https://www.google.com/chrome/), [Chromedriver](https://chromedriver.chromium.org/), and [Python3](https://www.python.org/) should be installed on the system.
-The necessary packages are found in the `analyse/requirements.txt` file and can be installed using [pip](https://github.com/pypa/pip):
+The necessary packages can be found in the `analyse/requirements.txt` file and installed using [pip](https://github.com/pypa/pip):
 ```bash
 pip3 install -r analyse/requirements.txt
 ```